umberto-fontanazza/kiruna-explorer/API documentation.md

 ### Query parameters

 - `documentId`: **mandatory**.
 Returns uploads related to this document only.
-- `content`: either `labels` to return uploads metadata only or `full` to return metadata along with file content.
+- `content`: defaults to `labels` to return uploads metadata only or `full` to return metadata along with file content.

 ## GET `/uploads/{id}`